Last Modified September 19, 2014

 CIL is a new charge that will raise funds to provide improved infrastructure in Hertsmere.
-It will be charged on the increase in new build floor space, although there are exemptions and relief from paying CIL for developments under 100 square metres, self-build homes, affordable housing and development by charities (where for a charitable purpose).
+It will be charged on the increase in new build floor space, although there are exemptions and relief from paying CIL for developments under 100 square metres, self-build homes, affordable housing and development by charities (where for a charitable purposes).

-CIL will replace the general section106 (s106) ‘tariff’ approach currently operated by both the council and Hertfordshire County.
+CIL replaces the general section106 (s106) ‘tariff’ approach currently operated by both the council and Hertfordshire County.
 Parish and town councils will receive a minimum of 15% of CIL receipts raised in their area, which the parish can spend directly on local improvements.
 The remainder of the CIL receipts will be allocated by Hertsmere Borough Council.

-Further information on CIL can be found on the planning portal website.
+Further information on CIL can be found on the Planning Portal website.

 Frequently Asked Questions